dotlang/language/README.md

 Any party can close/dispose their channel.
 To read from a channel or write to it, you will need to put it inside a sequence and treat it like a function.
 The output of this call will be data and channel (the sequence can contain multiple channels) and the input is the data you want to write.

 Exclusive resources (sockets, file, standard I/O...) are implemented using channels to hide inherent mutability of their underlying resources.
+To create a writer channel, you should cast a number (represents buffer size) to the channel type.
+To create reader channel, you cast writer channel to reader channel type (Example 1).

 You can use `:=` syntax to evaluate an expression in parallel and when its finished and store result in bindings.
 If expression creates a struct you can destruct it using `a,b,c =` syntax or use `_` to ignore expression result.
 Any reference to result after parallel execution will pause current thread until execution is finished.
 You can refer to output of a parallel execution inside body of a lambda, and code won't be stopped unless the lambda is invoked (Example 2 and 3).